Rails 8 Features That Matter for Production Apps

 <% end %>

 This simple addition enables real-time dashboards without JavaScript frameworks or WebSocket complexity.
-Perfect for FinTech dashboards showing:
+Useful for dashboards showing:

 Improved Turbo Native Support